Nicholasp3435/FlightSoftwareProject/README.md

 For this project, I was tasked to encode an ASCII message into a PNG image without (noticeably) visually altering the image.
 I decided to implement a very rudimentary Least Significant Bit (LSB) steganography algorithm.
-To reduce errors, the message is encoded with Hamming(12, 8) codes that can not just detect errors in transmission, but can correct them.
+To reduce errors, the message is encoded with Hamming(12, 8) codes that can not only detect errors in transmission, but can correct them.

 How it works